JohnPlamoottil/se_project_aroundtheus/README.md

 **Descriptions**

-This project is the first stage in a new project called Around the U.S.
+This project is the third stage in a new project called Around the U.S.

 In Sprint3, I created a responsive layout from the design specs in Figma using grids and adding buttons.